QiuhongKe/qiuhongke.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a Senior Lecturer and an ARC DECRA Fellow at Monash University.
-Previously, I was a Postdoctoral Researcher at Max Planck Institute for Informatics (MPII) and a Lecturer at The University of Melbourne.
-I received the Ph.D. degree from The University of Western Australia under the primary supervision of W/Prof Mohammed Bennamoun.
+Prior to this, I was a Postdoctoral Researcher at the Max Planck Institute for Informatics (MPII) and a Lecturer at the University of Melbourne.
+I received my Ph.D. from the University of Western Australia, where I was primarily supervised by W/Prof Mohammed Bennamoun.

-My research is on computer vision and machine learning, with the special interests in human action recognition, video understanding, generative AI and multimodal large models.
+My research focuses on computer vision and machine learning, with particular interest in human action recognition, video understanding, generative AI, and multimodal large models.

-I am looking for self-motivated students for Ph.D./Master degree, RA.
-Please drop me an email if you are interested.
+I am always looking for self-motivated students to join my group as Ph.D./Master’s students or research assistants.
+If you're interested, feel free to reach out via email!